 Akiflow is packed with features that all revolve around one thing: merging tasks and time.
 These are the main capabilities:

 - Time-blocking calendar – Drag tasks directly to your calendar and block time for them.
-You can see at a glance what you’re going to do when.
-The calendar syncs bidirectionally with Google Calendar and Outlook.
+You see at a glance what you’re going to do when.
+The calendar synchronizes bidirectionally with Google Calendar and Outlook.

-- Command Bar – A keyboard shortcut system that lets you navigate through the app lightning fast.
+- Command Bar – A keyboard shortcut system that lets you navigate through the app super fast.
 Add new task, switch project, assign tag, everything via the keyboard.

-- Daily Rituals – Structured moments at the beginning and end of your day to plan and wrap up your work.
+- Daily Rituals – Structured moments at the beginning and end of your day to plan and close out your work.
 Helps you work intentionally instead of reactively.

 - Time Slots – Group multiple tasks in one time block.
-Handy if you want to handle all emails at once or do a whole list of small tasks one after another.
+Useful if you want to handle all emails at once, for example, or do a whole list of small tasks in a row.

 - Focus Mode – Pin specific tasks and hide the rest.
-Helps you concentrate on what’s important now without being distracted by your entire task list.
+Helps you focus on what’s important now without being distracted by your entire task list.

 - AI assistant – Learns from your behavior and automatically suggests projects and tags based on how you’ve previously organized tasks.